Next Right Things

 We look for how we can be helpful and make amends when we cause harm.

-We share our story to the newcomer to inspire hope, however small, from our little bit of experience.
+We share our story with the newcomer to inspire hope, however small, from our little bit of experience.

 We thank God at night for keeping us sober through the day.